 You should have a Doppler ultrasound test of your leg arteries if you have symptoms of poor circulation.
 This is a simple, noninvasive, outpatient test that can easily diagnose peripheral arterial disease in the legs.

-Treatment of Poor Circulation In Legs
+Treatment of Poor Circulation in Diabetics

 Prevention is the best treatment.
-Early diagnosis and appropriate treatment of diabetes can prevent this devastating complication of diabetes.
-With my five-step treatment approach to diabetes, I have been able to prevent leg amputation in the vast majority of my patients.
+Early diagnosis and appropriate treatment of Diabetes can prevent this devastating complication of diabetes.
+With my five-step treatment approach to Diabetes, I have been able to prevent leg amputation in the vast majority of my patients.

 Patients who smoke cigarettes are putting fuel on the fire.
 Smokers must quit smoking in order to prevent leg amputation.